b1ueb1ues/dl/README.md

 - seq=5
 At the timing from c5 to c5 recovery
 - s=2
-right after s2 proc (the moment as soon as possible you can cast next skill)
+Right after s2 proc (the moment as soon as possible you can cast next skill)
 - sx=3
-right after s3 proc (if you are doing normal attack, wait for the cancel timing)
+Right after s3 proc.
+If you are doing normal attack, wait for the cancel timing.
 that is useful for skill shorter than 1.9s.
-In that case, even the skill end, you cannot find you skill button in the sreen but can only tap attack to wait the button comeback.
+In that case, even if the skill end, you cannot find you skill button in the sreen but can only tap attack to wait the button comeback.
-PS: auto control unit don't have that limit
+PS: auto controled unit don't have that limit